Bounded Types and Wildcards (? extends T, ? super T)

 Conclusion

-Bounded types and wildcards (? extends T
+Bounded types and wildcards (? extends T,

-) in Java generics provide a way to write
+? super T) in Java generics provide a way to write

 flexible, reusable, and type-safe code.
 By understanding and using